bong-inc/bong-maps/README.md

 <img src="https://user-images.githubusercontent.com/34659757/82275818-f77ab100-9983-11ea-92ab-817c50b22f6f.png" alt="Bong Maps logo">

 ## Running the application
 Download the [latest release](https://github.com/hojelse/bong-maps/releases/latest) as a .jar file.
 To run the application, this file should be executed by opening it directly.
+A compatible Java Runtime Environment like [Java 8](https://www.java.com/en/download/) or Java Development Kit [JDK 13](https://www.oracle.com/java/technologies/javase-downloads.html) is required.

 It is also possible to run it from the command line like so: